KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-11-26-debugging.md

 **Search** for the error message or for the unexpected behavior.
 Paste the error message into google.
 Try to find posts on Stack Overflow, [the Processing forums](https://discourse.processing.org/), or other websites that mention your error, and read through those to get a better understanding of what's going on.

-Sometimes it can help to search for only parts of the error message.
+Sometimes it can help to search for only **parts** of the error message.
 For example, if the error message mentions a variable name that you created, try leaving that variable name out of your search and only including the rest of the error message.
 You can also wrap the error message in `" "` quotation marks to look for an exact match.
+You can also add "p5.js" or "JavaScript" to your search for more specific results.

 Doing this type of research is, again, totally normal!
 Writing code is one part of the process, but debugging, researching, and reading through documentation are just as important.